skunkiferous/PrimitiveFunc/README.md

 The class com.blockwithme.util.GenFunc can be used to generate your customized function-set, if you prefer.

+Maven build instructions :

-* To compile and build the main bundle, run 'mvn install' this step generates PrimitiveFunc-x.y.z-SNAPSHOT.jar in you maven repo.
+* To compile and build the main bundle, run 'mvn install' this step generates PrimitiveFunc-x.y.z-SNAPSHOT.jar in your maven repo.
 * To generate sources and packaging them as jar run the following maven command :

   mvn -DinterfaceName=Func -Dfunction=func -Dexceptions=java.lang.Exception -DminParam=0 -DmaxParam=1 install -Pcode-generator